Common-Ground-DAO/public-data/README.md

 The token distribution will take place in the [Common Ground Community](https://app.cg/c/commonground/), where we will embed our own [cg-airdrop-plugin](https://github.com/Common-Ground-DAO/cg-airdrop-plugin).
 It will be used to set up a claimable airdrop for all community sale investors and airdrop-rewarded users.
 We will publish an FAQ on how to claim your tokens there, too.

-**Make sure to only claim your tokens in the [official Common Ground Community on app.cg](https://app.cg/c/commonground/) - we'll provide further info there.**
+**Make sure to only claim your tokens in the [official Common Ground Community on app.cg](https://app.cg/c/commonground/) - we'll provide further instructions there.**

+### LUKSO and Universal Profiles

+We realized that a lot of users have put their UP address as the token target address.
+Since Common Ground started as an EVM project, our token contract is on Mainnet.
+Please update your address to a mainnet compatible wallet address.
+The beneficiary wallet must be able to call contract functions itself and on Mainnet for claiming the $CG tokens.

+Please check [the list of affected Universal Profile addresses](airdrops/0001/universal_profile_addresses.md) and update your claim address accordingly.

 ## And what now?